oyly16/LORE/README.md

 ```

 # Acknowledgements
+This work was conducted during an internship at [CyberAgent AILab](https://research.cyberagent.ai/).
 We thank [FLUX](https://github.com/black-forest-labs/flux/tree/main) and [RF-Edit](https://github.com/wangjiangshan0725/RF-Solver-Edit) for their clean codebase.

 # Contact
-If you have any questions or concerns, please send emails to oyly@iis.u-tokyo.ac.jp.
+If you have any questions or concerns, please send emails to [oyly@iis.u-tokyo.ac.jp](oyly@iis.u-tokyo.ac.jp).